First, can you introduce yourself?

 What is your process like?

-What do you feel is the most challenging or daunting thing about pursuing art, either creatively or professionally?
+What do you think is the most challenging or daunting part of pursuing an artistic practice, whether creatively or professionally?
+What do you do to get through it?

 What are you working on right now?